 In a warehouse with a huge number of movements, it is almost always essential to have a stacker crane in each aisle.
 However, in DECASA's case, it has prioritized cost savings over the turnover of the goods, which is why just two stacker cranes are arranged to manage eight aisles.

-The stacker cranes change aisles automatically, thanks to a transfer crane placed at the end of the aisle.
+The stacker cranes change aisles automatically, thanks to a transfer bridge placed at the end of the aisle.

 This machine, to which the stacker crane is anchored, moves conjointly from one workspace to another.